 - Salt - Any sea salt works beautifully.
 If using table salt, reduce the amount by half since it's more concentrated.
 My Italian friend swears by salted butter in the dough when she's out of salt!

 - Herbs - Dried rosemary or thyme works (use ⅓ the amount).
 No herbs?
-Try sun-dried tomatoes, olives, or caramelised onions instead for flavor.
+Try sun-dried tomatoes, olives, or caramelised onions instead.

 - Garlic - ¼ teaspoon garlic powder replaces 1 fresh clove.
-For a deeper flavor, roast a whole head and spread the soft cloves over the dough before baking.
+For a deeper taste, roast a whole head and spread the soft cloves over the dough before baking.

 - Tomatoes - Sun-dried tomatoes (chopped) or pitted olives make a great shelf-stable alternative.
 I've even used roasted red peppers when my cherry tomatoes went bad.